 - Little to no business risk

-The cons: Mainframes are complex, expensive systems built on outdated architecture.
+Mainframes are mission critical systems that have grown and changed throughout the years as the business it supports changes.
 It’s not uncommon for an institution’s legacy system to include a tangled web of mismatched code stemming from multiple additions, extensions and interfaces tacked on over the years.
 This kind of chaotic landscape impedes a core system’s ability to integrate with any modern technology.
 Beyond that, the number of legacy business and technology experts is dwindling, so finding someone equipped to detangle and further develop your mainframe can be challenging and costly.
 Left as-is, your legacy system can complicate communication with new technology and hinder your institution’s growth.

 Begin with introspection: Developing a nuanced understanding of your existing mainframe applications and data helps guide your priorities as you plan.
 Legacy technology has a more significant impact on businesses than most people realize.
 Directly or indirectly, legacy systems can touch nearly every aspect of your operation.
 Be sure you have a comprehensive grasp on how interconnected your existing systems are.

 Specify your goals: What are the goals of your modernization project?
 Do you want to move off the mainframe?
 Continue to build it out?
 Figure out what you want from your operation in order to select the best-suited solution tools.